mwdle/CloudflareTunnelConfig/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
-See the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Disclaimer